Biden vs Sanders: Who will be better for India?

 (Reuters) - Elizabeth Warren ended her presidential campaign on Thursday, bowing to the reality that the race for the Democratic nomination has become a two-way battle between former Vice President Joe..

 The race to win the Democratic Party's nomination to challenge President Donald Trump in the November election has virtually narrowed down to a two-way contest...
-Mid-Day Also reported by •USATODAY.com •BBC News •IndiaTimes
+Mid-Day Also reported by •USATODAY.com

+Elizabeth Warren ended her presidential campaign on Thursday, bowing to the reality that the race for the Democratic nomination has become a two-way battle...
+Reuters India Also reported by •Reuters •CBS News